 Karen Kashmanian Oates has been selected as the first Peterson Family Dean of Arts and Sciences.
 She comes to WPI from the National Science Foundation's Division of Undergraduate Studies, where she is the deputy director of undergraduate education.

-As dean, Oates will oversee seven academic departments— Biology and Biotechnology, Chemistry and Biochemistry, Computer Science, Humanities and Arts, Mathematical Sciences, Physics, and Social Science and Policy Studies—as well as interdisciplinary programs in Environmental Science and Interactive Media and Game Development.
+As dean, Oates will oversee seven academic departments— Biology and Biotechnology, Chemistry and Biochemistry, Computer Science, Humanities and Arts, Mathematical Sciences, Physics, and Social Science and Policy Studies—as well as interdisciplinary programs in Environmental Science and Interactive Media & Game Development.
 She will also have responsibility for helping promote and augment WPI's aggressive investment in the life sciences.